Just sit right back and you’ll hear a tale…

 It didn’t take much digging before a rumor surfaced that Thurston had purchased a fishing boat with state funds.
 Sure enough, a request for public records turned up the purchase of an 18.5-foot War Eagle model 860LDSV for $22,447.65, which included two Blackhawk Fishing Seats ($141 each) and an upgraded 115HP Yamaha outboard engine ($7,997).

 Of course, no fishin’ boat in Arkansas can be complete without a trip to one certain store.
-The next day, one or more COSL employees went down to the Wal-Marts, again during business hours, and spent $305.06 on, among other things, flashlights, needle-nose pliers,3 a 6-ton bottle jack,4 a tool set, and (of course) two pair of men’s rubber boots (sizes 10 and 12 respectively).
+The next day, one or more COSL employees went to Wal-Mart, again during business hours, and spent $305.06 on, among other things, flashlights, needle-nose pliers, a 6-ton bottle jack, a tool set, and (of course) two pair of men’s rubber boots (sizes 10 and 12 respectively).

 The downside of doing all this shopping nearly six weeks before they actually picked up the boat, however, was that they needed somewhere to store all of that gear.
-So, by the end of October, the COSL had rented storage space at Scott’s Storage in Maumelle.5 Like something from MTV’s old “Pimp My Ride,” this new boat was going to be much too fine to park out in the lot, or even under a shed roof for that matter.6 No, sir.
-This boat–which we’ll just go ahead and christen as “The Andrea Fail” — needed a roomy, 14 x 30 x 14 inside RV storage unit7 that only cost the COSL $1,686.93 for a year, which they paid in advance, since there was a buy 12 months get one free special.
+So, by the end of October, the COSL had rented storage space at Scott’s Storage in Maumelle.
+Like something from MTV’s old “Pimp My Ride,” this new boat was going to be much too fine to park out in the lot, or even under a shed roof for that matter.
+No, sir.
+This boat–which we’ll just go ahead and christen as “The Andrea Fail”–needed a roomy, 14 x 30 x 14 indoor RV-storage unit that cost the COSL $1,686.93 for a year, which they paid in advance, since paying for 12 months up front got them a 13th month for free.

 Time passed, as it is wont to do, and someone from the COSL staff went to Monticello on December 4, 2014, and picked up the finished boat.
 A week later, on December 11, then-chief counsel of the COSL, Kenneth Burleson, took the boat to have the aforementioned depth/fish finder installed, which cost $337.95.
 The installation was completed, and the boat was returned to the COSL on December 15.

-Assuming you have given it any thought, you might be wondering if such a nautical purchase is common in the COSL office.
+You might be wondering if such a nautical purchase is common in the COSL office.
 Well, a search of public records and a couple of conversations with staff of previous Land Commissioners revealed that no prior COSL administration had purchased a boat, fishing or otherwise.
 So, what gives?
-What’s the alleged reason behind this boat?8
+What’s the alleged reason behind this boat?